 Ferris Wheels: Observing close to bright sources with MUSE leads to the presence of strong artefacts within the datacube in the form of concentric rings, similar to a ferris wheel, and bright spikes.
-Typically these effects are seen when observing within a few arcminutes of a bright source.
+Typically, these effects are seen when observing within a few arcminutes of a bright source.
+It has been observed that sometimes changing telescope guide star, or observing at a different hour angle can eliminate the effect.